PathwayCommons/reconx-to-biopax/README.md

 	// ...

-During implementation, I tried to seperate utility methods and main flow as much as possible, so that we have all main conversion logic in the `SBML2BioPAXConverter` class and all utility methods in the `SBML2BioPAXUtilities`.
+During implementation, I tried to seperate utility methods and main flow as much as possible, so that we have all main conversion logic in the `SbmlToBiopaxConverter` class and all utility methods in the `SbmlToBiopaxUtils`.

 The logic of the conversion is as follows: